elysiandb/elysian-gate/README.md

 ### Overview

 **ElysianGate** is a lightweight, high-performance gateway designed to orchestrate and balance multiple **ElysianDB** nodes.
-It manages request routing, replication, and real-time monitoring, enabling distributed key-value clusters to behave as one unified system.
+It manages request routing, replication, and real-time monitoring, enabling distributed key-value clusters to behave as one unified system (only works for ElysianDB automatic rest api mode, the key-value mode will be implemented soon).

 ---